Personalized Attacks of Social Engineering in Multi-turn Conversations: LLM Agents for Simulation and Detection: Limitations

 Furthermore, while the victim agents are modeled using the Big Five personality traits—a widely accepted framework in psychology—the model does not account for other potentially influential factors such as cognitive impulsivity, digital literacy, and situational stressors.
 These elements, while impactful, are challenging to model within LLM-driven simulations due to their context-dependent nature.

 Additionally, the victim agents in {\Datagen} are modeled with varying psychological profiles based on the Big Five personality traits.
 While the psychology community generally agrees on the usefulness of these traits for predicting deception, there is no assurance that the profiles generated comprehensively cover all relevant personality types.
-Finally, {\Datagen} is LLM-generated and thus prone to hallucination and sycophancy, introducing potential misrepresentation of real-world CSE attacks.
+Finally, {\Datagen} is LLM-generated and thus prone to hallucination and sycophancy, which may lead to the misrepresentation of real-world CSE attacks.
 Despite these limitations, {\Datagen} is the first dataset of its kind and could be expanded to include additional attack situations and personality types in the future.